How we teach Phonics and Reading

 Each term, every class at Redhill uses a different book at an appropriate level as a basis for much of the curriculum, which helps to make meaningful links between subject areas.
 Immersing children fully in the world of a story helps to foster enthusiasm for reading.
 It also means that, by the end of Key Stage 2, every child will have read a variety of high quality and challenging novels.
 Each teacher reads aloud to their class on a daily basis and constantly look for ways to inspire readers.
 As a result children are able to talk confidently about genres and authors they enjoy.

-Our progressive approach to teaching phonics is based on the Letters and Sounds programme which follows 6 phases, systematically building on the skills and knowledge of previous learning.
-We supplement this with the Jolly Phonics actions for learning sounds and Bug Club, an interactive resource that models the skills of segmenting and blending as well as providing interactive phonetical books and games.
+Our progressive approach to teaching phonics follows an adapted version of the DfE approved Phonics Bug programme which all classes follow for the teaching of phonics and early reading.
+In this scheme, we systematically build on the skills and knowledge of previous learning.
+We supplement this with the Jolly Phonics actions for learning sounds and we also use the online Bug Club resource - an interactive resource that models the skills of segmenting and blending as well as providing interactive phonetical books and games.

 All children in Reception and Key stage 1 take part in a daily twenty minute, high quality phonics sessions.
 These sessions focus on key reading skills such as decoding to read words and segmenting the sounds in a given word to spell.
-During Phonics lessons we also teach children to read and write ‘tricky words.’
-These are words that you cannot easily be sounded out so children are explicitly taught how to read and write them.
+During Phonics lessons we also teach children to read and write ‘tricky words’ and common exception words.
+These are words that cannot easily be sounded out so children are explicitly taught how to read and write them.
 Our phonics sessions are designed to be fun and interactive and children’s achievement is carefully and frequently tracked to ensure progress is rapid.

 Reading fluency and comprehension

 Reading is a multi-faceted skill.
 Our phonics approach enables children to make the best start with decoding and phonological awareness, leading to word recognition.
 The teaching of reading throughout school is designed to build on this, providing opportunities for children to learn and practise comprehension and fluency skills, using the National Curriculum as our framework.
 We have a clear progression which sets out, for each year group, what provision is made for 1:1 reading, group reading and the whole class teaching of reading skills.
-We use our ‘Super Seven Strategies’ for the explicit teaching of comprehension skills, with the aim of helping children become active, reflective readers.
+We use our VIPERS strategies - and their associated characters: Bertie's Buddies - for the explicit teaching of comprehension skills, with the aim of helping children become active, reflective readers.